AlfaBetaBeta/gmsh-3D-arch-mesoscale/README.md

 To read the main script into gmsh via GUI, simply open it from gmsh and then press 0.
 To execute the meshing after reading the script, press 3.
 The resulting `.msh` file will be necessary as input for further generative/analysis tools.

+Illustratively, the 3 implemented bond types can be visualised in the .pdf file.